 The votes will contribute to the scores awarded to finalists at the Awards Presentation.

-Each team will have three minutes to present their innovation and answer the judges' questions.
+Each team will have six minutes to present their innovation and answer the judges' questions.
 After the presentations, the judges will confer and announce the winners at the end of the event, and prize presentations made to the winners.

 The following people may attend the awards presentation: Team selected to participate in the Grand Final, their classmates, university personnel, family and friends.
 The teams/universities must inform EIBF how many guests will be attending with the finalists by email by 1 October 2019.